Church of Christ in the Congo

-The Church of Christ in the Congo or CCC (in French, Église du Christ au Congo or ECC) is a union association of 62 Protestant denominations, in the Democratic Republic of the Congo.
+The Church of Christ in the Congo or CCC (in French, Église du Christ au Congo or ECC) is a union association of 100 evangelical and Protestant denominations and 49,000,000 members, in the Democratic Republic of the Congo.

 Within the Democratic Republic of the Congo, it is often simply referred to as the Protestant Church, as it federates the vast majority of the Protestants in that country.
 It is a member of the Fellowship of Christian Councils and Churches in the Great Lakes and Horn of Africa.

 According to the 2020 Report on International Religious Freedom, 95.4% of the country has a Christian affiliation; of these, an estimated 48.1% are Protestant, including evangelical Christians and the Church of Jesus Christ on Earth.

 History

 The Union has its origins in a grouping of Protestant and Evangelical missionaries that took place in 1902.
-It was officially founded in 1924 as the Protestant Council of the Congo (CPC).
+It was officially founded in 1924 as the Protestant Council of the Congo (Conseil protestant du Congo; CPC).
 In 1934, it took the name of the Church of Christ in the Congo.
-This union was named the Church of Christ in Zaire from 1971 to 1997 under Mobutu's regime.
-Some statisticians have estimated membership to have reached thirty million.
+This union was named the Church of Christ in Zaire (Église du Christ au Zaïre; ECZ) from 1971 to 1997 under Mobutu's regime.

-Functions
+In the years leading up to 1970, many religious communities engaged in practices considered anarchic or subversive.
+The rapid proliferation of these groups, the doctrines they promoted, and particularly the ways in which they worshiped God, were viewed as posing a significant public risk.
+The Zairian government took action in 1970 to regulate religious worship, and, as part of this effort, all Protestant-leaning communities were merged by decision of the Zairian Executive Council (Conseil exécutif zaïrois), with this merger establishing the framework for which communities would belong to the Church and set precise conditions for conducting religious activities.
+At its beginning, the Church of Christ in Congo brought together 53 Protestant communities, and it grew to 56 by 1973, after Presidential Ordinances No. 071/012 of 31 December 1971 and No. 073/013 of 14 February 1977, which regulated worship and confirmed the number of member communities.
+The Church of Christ in Congo now counts 100 member communities, with some estimates placing its membership at around thirty million.

+Organization and function

-The CCC functions as a religious institution, and provides a central administration and a spiritual forum for the numerous Protestant denominations.
+The ECC functions as a religious institution, and provides a central administration and a spiritual forum for the numerous Protestant denominations.
 It functions under a national synod and an executive committee.
 Both of these entities are assisted in their tasks by a national secretariat.

-The CCC is said to be part of the One, Holy, Catholic, and Apostolic Church, but it also insists on maintaining unity in diversity, as they see it as being the only system common to the Holy Bible, the primitive church, and African traditions.
+The ECC is said to be part of the One, Holy, Catholic, and Apostolic Church, but it also insists on maintaining unity in diversity, as they see it as being the only system common to the Holy Bible, the primitive church, and African traditions.